vehicles travelling on road surrounded by buildings during daytime

 Eating in Rue Montorgueil

-One of the best market streets in the center of the city is Rue Montorgueil.
+One of the best streets markets of Paris in the center of the city is Rue Montorgueil.
 It’s lined up on either side with pastry shops, French and international cuisines, butcher shops for choice meats and cheeses, cute little cafes, and fresh produce stores.
 Learn the history when you have gone to Stohrer, established in 1730 and deemed the oldest patisserie in Paris.

 Cafe Petibon